 Affirming a Vision for an Equitable Recovery

 Due to COVID-related shifts and long-standing systemic inequities, Illinois faces extensive challenges to making good on its promise of delivering high-quality, accessible education and training that prepares all Illinoisans for college, career, and life.
-In the face of these challenges, HB 2170 includes a number of provisions to address issues throughout the P-20 pipeline with an eye toward equity.
+In the face of these challenges, HB 2170 includes several provisions to address issues throughout the P-20 pipeline with an eye toward equity.

-First, Article 70 affirms the role of the Illinois P-20 Council in aligning and affirming P-20 system-wide efforts in support of student success.
-To that end, it requires the P-20 Council to provide a set of short- and long-term recommendations pertaining to COVID-19 learning recovery.
+First, Article 70 affirms the role of the Illinois P-20 Council in aligning and affirming P-20 system-wide efforts to support student success.
+To that end, it requires the P-20 Council to provide short- and long-term recommendations for COVID-19 learning recovery.
 These recommendations must address topics including assessing the digital divide, evaluating academic growth and proficiency, a robust set of expectations for data review across the P-20 system, resources for learning recovery, social-emotional learning and mental health needs, trauma-responsive and restorative practices, and strengthening the secondary-to-postsecondary transition point.

-Article 150 requires a feasibility study for consolidation of all workforce development programs funded by the federal Workforce Innovation and Opportunity Act (WIOA) into a single State agency, in contrast to the current approach, which involves several agencies responsible for the various WIOA Titles.
-The purpose of this feasibility study is grounded in ensuring that youth and adults who seek WIOA-funded education and training have easy access to high-quality programming that aligns with their needs.
+Article 150 requires a feasibility study for consolidating all workforce development programs funded by the federal Workforce Innovation and Opportunity Act (WIOA) into a single state agency, in contrast to the current approach, which involves several agencies responsible for the various WIOA titles.
+This feasibility study aims to ensure that youth and adults seeking WIOA-funded education and training have easy access to high-quality programming that aligns with their needs.
 Our system currently operates in a fragmented manner.
-While the State has embarked on numerous efforts to ensure better alignment, including those advanced by the Pro Path Illinois effort, there is much room to grow to ensure an accessible and navigable system for Illinoisans for all backgrounds.
+While the State of Illinois has embarked on numerous efforts to ensure better alignment, including those advanced by the Pro Path Illinois effort, there is much room to grow to ensure an accessible and navigable system for Illinoisans of all backgrounds.

-These systemic efforts must be grounded in quality data that show where our pipelines are leaking and enable us to continuously monitor progress toward our State’s goals.
-As stated in Article 20 (Data Governance and Organization to Support Equity and Racial Justice Act): “Historical equity gaps exist in the administration of programs across the State and understanding where these exist is necessary for adjusting program scopes and ensuring that gaps can be found and rectified quickly.”
-To that end, Article 20 contains provisions aimed at enhancing work around the Illinois Longitudinal Data System (ILDS), to increase the availability of participant-level data.
+These systemic efforts must be grounded in quality data showing where our pipelines are leaking and enabling us to continuously monitor progress toward our state’s goals.
+Article 20 (Data Governance and Organization to Support Equity and Racial Justice Act) states, “Historical equity gaps exist in the administration of programs across the state, and understanding where these exist is necessary for adjusting program scopes and ensuring that gaps can be found and rectified quickly.”
+To that end, Article 20 contains provisions aimed at enhancing work around the Illinois Longitudinal Data System (ILDS) to increase the availability of participant-level data.
 Those data can then be integrated and disaggregated across our diverse data systems and pushed out through tools like the Illinois Postsecondary Profiles site.
-These provisions will help address a critical challenge we see in both our state- and community-level work: that differences in definitions and data management efforts produce fragmented data that limits use for continuous improvement purposes.
-Critically, the Article requires enhanced disaggregation of data, which will enable a deeper understanding of how Illinoisans experience our education and workforce systems.
+These provisions will help address a critical challenge we see in our state- and community-level work: differences in definitions and data management efforts produce fragmented data that limits use for continuous improvement purposes.
+Critically, the article requires enhanced data disaggregation, enabling a deeper understanding of how Illinoisans experience our education and workforce systems.
 We will also better understand where there are valuable opportunities to close opportunity gaps in service of equitable outcomes.
 As articulated in our own commitment to Advancing Racial Equity, these disaggregated data provide essential diagnostic and monitoring tools.

 HB 2170 Enhances College and Career Pathways

-As we will describe further below, HB 2170 contains provisions that directly tie to our Scaling Education Pathways in Illinois (SEPI) initiative, particularly by linking Education Pathway completion to eligibility for the Minority Teachers of Illinois (MTI) scholarship program.
-We view Education Pathways as one of the most critical areas for attention in Illinois and are excited to see how the work we have done in supporting SEPI and the Model Program of Study in Education can provide communities statewide with frameworks they can use to enhance their own college and career pathway systems.
+As we will describe further below, HB 2170 contains provisions directly tied to our Scaling Education Pathways in Illinois (SEPI) initiative, particularly by linking education pathway completion to eligibility for the Minority Teachers of Illinois (MTI) scholarship program.
+We view education pathways as one of the most critical areas for attention in Illinois and are excited to see how the work we have done in supporting SEPI and the Illinois Model Program of Study Guide in Education can provide communities statewide with frameworks they can use to enhance their own college and career pathway systems.